grnet/okeanos-LoD/webapp/api-doc/LambdaInstanceList.md

 The lambda instances list call, given an authentication token through the header x-api-key, will firstly check the validity of the token.
 If the token is invalid, the API will reply with an 401 error.
-If the token is valid, the API will list retrieve all the lambda instances from the database and return them in json format allong with a 200 success code.
-If there are no lambda instances on the database the API will reply with a 404 no instances found code.
+If the token is valid, the API will return all the lambda instances in json format along with a 200 success code.
+If there are no lambda instances the API will reply with a 404 no instances found code.
+Lambda instances can be viewed in pages with a limited number of instances per page.
+If at least one of the parameters limit and page is less than or equal to zero, the api will reply with a 500 zero or negative indexing in not supported code.

 ## Basic Parameters